swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ![AMY new event language](images/amy_new_event_language.png)

 * If the workshop is using **Carpentries** Eventbrite for registration, enter the Eventbrite key.
-This is not need if the host site is using their own Eventbrite account or any other internal system.
+This is not needed if the host site is using their own Eventbrite account or any other internal system.

 ![AMY new event eventbrite](images/amy_new_event_eventbritekey.png)

-* If the event has a fee due to Carpentries, enter it in and note when the invoice has been requested to be sent to the host site.
+* If the event has a fee due to the Carpentries, enter it in and note when the invoice has been requested to be sent to the host site.
 If there is no fee due, note the reason why.

 ![AMY new event invoice](images/amy_new_event_invoice.png)